 The leaves grow in a twisted pattern of opposite pairs, arranged in an overlapping pattern.
 They also grow at slight angles, which creates the propeller look.

-The thick succulent leaves are typically a grayish-green color.
+The thick succulent leaves are typically a gray-green color.

 Falcata Crassula Flowering and Fragrance